JustDanMan/DriftMindWeb/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+**Note**: Certain branding assets in this repository are subject to additional usage restrictions.
+See [BRANDING.md](BRANDING.md) for more information.

 ---

 **DriftMindWeb** - Intelligent document processing made simple 🚀